Top Pick: JessEm 08530

 The Festool DOMINO is like a SawStop table saw: neither has competitors.

-While the SawStop features a must have safety device, the DOMINO offers a joint that is both fast and strong.
-And in many cases a Festool DOMINO alternative requires two tools such as a dowelling jig AND a biscuit joiner.
+While the SawStop features a must-have safety device, the DOMINO offers a fast and robust joint.
+And in many cases, a Festool DOMINO alternative requires two tools, such as a dowelling jig AND a biscuit joiner.

-Hopefully this article was useful and we’d like your comments on other (power) alternatives.
+Hopefully, this article was helpful, and we’d like your comments on other (power) alternatives.

 Recommended Reading